dotnet/AspNetDocs/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client.md

 To test the client app:

 1. [Download](https://github.com/dotnet/AspNetDocs/tree/main/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client/sample/server) and run the server app.
-[Download instructions](/aspnet/core/#how-to-download-a-sample).
 Verify the server app is working.
 For example, `http://localhost:64195/api/products` should return a list of products.
 2. Set the base URI for HTTP requests.
 Change the port number to the port used in the server app.
     [!code-csharp[Main](calling-a-web-api-from-a-net-client/sample/client/Program.cs?name=snippet5)]